Introducing an Abusive Language Classification Framework for Telegram to Investigate the German Hater Community: Methodology

 \subsection{Building a Classification Model for Hatefulness of Channels}

 \paragraph{Channel Labels} We had to determine a label for each channel based on the abusive messages in the channel.
 We defined a \textit{hater} as a channel that posted or forwarded at least one abusive message.
-However, setting the threshold to one turned out to be problematic because of potential misclassifications, meaning that false positives would cause neutral channels to be classified as haters.
-Instead, for each message we calculated a threshold based on the conditional probability that a message is neutral under the condition of it being labeled as abusive.
-This conditional probability is retrieved from the confusion matrix (Figure \ref{fig:combination}).
-Before doing this, we had to adjust the weighting of the confusion matrix's rows.
-Since we oversampled the abusive class in the evaluation set on purpose, the ratio of abusive texts is no longer representative of the entire data set.
-We assume that the relative share of abusive content is 6.2\% for 2020 based on the results from the analysis of the abusive content's evolution.
-The resulting conditional probability is 76.8\%.
-Assuming an error rate of at most 1\% we therefore need at least 18 messages which are classified as \textit{abusive} to be sure that at least one message is actually \textit{abusive}.
-Secondly, we created a directed graph representing the network of the channels.
-Each channel is a node; a directed edge from node A to node B exists, if A either mentions B or forwards a message from B.
+However, setting the threshold to one proved problematic due to the possibility of misclassification, meaning that false positives would cause neutral channels to be classified as haters.
+Instead, for each message, we calculated a threshold based on the conditional probability that a message is neutral under the condition of it being labeled as abusive.
+This conditional probability is retrieved from a confusion matrix (Figure \ref{fig:combination}).
+As a result, we had to adjust the weighting of the confusion matrix’s rows.
+Because we intentionally oversampled the abusive class in the evaluation set, the ratio of abusive texts was no longer representative of the entire dataset.
+We assume that the relative share of abusive content is 3.1\% for 2020, based on the results from the analysis of the abusive content’s evolution.
+The resulting conditional probability is 82.9\%.
+Assuming an error rate of smaller than 5.0\% , we need at least 17 messages that are classified as \textit{abusive} to be certain that at least one message is \textit{abusive}.
+Second, we created a directed graph representing the network of channels.
+Each channel is a node; a directed edge from nodes A to B exists if A either mentions B or forwards a message from B.